Protein Cake

 How to Store Leftovers

-Room Temperature: Store the cake in an airtight container at room temperature for up to 2 days.
-This is best if you’re planning to enjoy the cake quickly and want to maintain its moist texture.
+- Room temperature: Store the cake in an airtight container at room temperature for up to 2 days.
+This works best if you plan to enjoy it quickly and want to keep the texture soft and moist.

-Refrigerator: For longer storage, keep the cake in the refrigerator, covered or in an airtight container, for up to 5 days.
+- Refrigerator: For longer storage, keep the cake covered in the fridge for up to 5 days.
+I like letting a slice sit out for a few minutes before eating so it softens back up.

-Freezing: You can freeze the unfrosted cake for up to 3 months.
-Wrap it well in plastic wrap and then aluminum foil.
+- Freezing: You can freeze the unfrosted cake for up to 3 months.
+Wrap it tightly in plastic wrap, then foil.
 Thaw overnight in the refrigerator before frosting and serving.

 Frequently Asked Questions